alexisvincent/oss-ideas/ci.md

 Tasks can be packaged and shared via a package manager.

 #### Sources
 A source is a task that can trigger a build, sources can't have dependencies.
 Sources are things like 'git repos', 'time passing', 'notifications' etc. Essentially event emmiters.

 ### Stages
 A stage is a set of tasks and is meant to help catagorize and control order of execution.
 Stages also specify dependencies as DAG's.
 Tasks in a stage will only run if all tasks in any dependency stages has completed.

+A 'pipeline' of tasks is thus created and you should be able to inspect it fully.
+If the pipeline fails at any task, you should be able to rerun it and keep 'good' tasks, just using the cached results.

 ## Schedulers
 The core concepts are a high level abstraction over how to run tasks.
 And don't dictate the environment that they run on.